stereomyth/stevenson/_posts/games/2011-09-22-magical-socks-is-the-title.md

 ---
 layout: post
-title : Magical Socks
+title: Socks and Dreams
-category : Ephemera
+categories : [Ephemera, Videogames] featured : posts/epic-yarn.jpg
 ---
 After interrogating child molesters and dissecting subterranean abominations having to escape a magic sock seems about as disparate as physics could allow.